yeyuxmf/3DTooth-Mesh-landmarks-segmentation/README.md

 python ./main_reg.py    #Load the pre-trained model obtained from training with main_cls.py, and then train it further to obtain the final model.

+Paper 3 was born because the decoding speed of Paper 2 was too slow.
+Additionally, I personally really dislike heatmap decoding.
+Paper 3 suffered from poor accuracy during training due to the conflict between heatmap-based and direct coordinate regression, so a pre-trained model was adopted before training Paper 3.
+I also want to solve this conflict problem but have been struggling to find a way.

 # Environment

+ GPU: NVIDIA RTX 3060  and NVIDIA RTX 3090 TI

+ Pytorch: 2.6.0

+ CUDA :12.0 +

 # Model structure